We’ve gathered a selection of FAQs from parents to give you the information you need to protect your baby from infection during COVID-19.

-COVID-19 Advice On Feeding Your Baby
+COVID-19 and Feeding Your Baby

-If you breastfeed your baby but have symptoms – or a confirmed case – of COVID-19, breastfeeding advice from the CDC outlines three main steps to follow in order to avoid spreading the virus to your little one:
+If you breastfeed your baby but have symptoms – or a confirmed case – of COVID-19, breastfeeding advice from the CDC outlines these main steps to follow in order to avoid spreading the virus to your little one:

-COVID-19 And Breastfeeding FAQs
+COVID-19 and Breastfeeding FAQs

 If you have tested positive for COVID-19 your baby can still receive your breast milk.
 Washing your hands and carefully cleaning your breast(s) before expressing your milk and feeding your baby is highly recommended, as is cleaning your breast pump thoroughly after each use.

-There is, however, a potential risk of Covid-19 transmission to the baby via contact with infectious respiratory secretions from the mother, caregiver, or other person with Covid-19 infection, including just before the individual develops symptoms when viral replication may be high.
+There is, however, a potential risk of COVID-19 transmission to the baby via contact with infectious respiratory secretions from the mother, caregiver, or other person with COVID-19 infection, including just before the individual develops symptoms when viral replication may be high.
 As such, all caregivers should practice infection prevention and control measures (i.e., wearing a mask, practicing hand hygiene) before and while caring for a baby.

-Mum’s with suspected or confirmed Covid-19 infection may feel uncomfortable with this potential risk.
+Mum’s with suspected or confirmed COVID-19 infection may feel uncomfortable with this potential risk.
 Ideally, each mum and her healthcare providers should discuss whether she would like baby to be cared for in her room or a separate location if she is suspected or confirmed of having COVID-19, weighing the considerations listed below.
 It’s easiest to begin this conversation during prenatal care and continue it through labour and delivery.